catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

  ubuntu@primary:~$ sudo service nginx start ubuntu@primary:~$ logout

-At the same time we will run curl in a loop hitting the Fastly frontend.
-Note the addition of the two commented lines in the output, these lines indicate when the nginx stop and start commands are executed.
+At the same time, you will run cURL in a loop, hitting the Fastly frontend.
+Note the addition of the two commented lines in the output: these lines indicate when the nginx stop and start commands are executed.

 .. code-block:: bash